csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 ## Extra bytes

 One response I’ve had more than once is the concern with more bytes over the wire.
-This is something of a non-discussion, but I’ll address it nonetheless: if you really care about class attribute bytes over the wire, you should be using a CSS obfuscater like [Google’s Closure Stylesheets](https://code.google.com/p/closure-stylesheets/#Renaming).
+This is something of a non-discussion, but I’ll address it anyway: if you really care about class-attribute bytes over the wire, you should be using a CSS obfuscater like [Google’s Closure Stylesheets](https://code.google.com/p/closure-stylesheets/#Renaming).

 **Crunching raw HTML bytes is a job for a tool, not a developer.**

 ## Teams

-One of the main drawbacks of this method is its use in team environments (which is ironic, considering my work centres a _lot_ around managing codebases in teams).
+One of the main drawbacks of this method is its use in team environments, which is quite ironic considering my work centres a _lot_ around managing codebases in teams.

 The first and foremost—and most obvious—issue is the fact that it needs explaining at all.
 The fact I’ve managed to get a few-hundred-word article out of this _may_ be testament to its unusual and potentially confusing nature.

-This is usually the case with most methodologies, like BEM, for instance, but it _is_ an overhead that cannot be ignored.
-The existing team will need to learn, and be on board with this grouping methodology, and any new hires will also need teaching.
+This will always the case when adopting new methodologies—like BEM, for instance—but it _is_ an overhead that cannot be ignored.
+The existing team will need to learn and be on board with this grouping methodology, and any new hires will also need teaching.
 It’s another hurdle; a small one, but definitely _another_.

 ## JavaScript